Chinese Laws and Chinese Legal Systems (LAWS6001)

 UNIT OF STUDY

 This unit will provide students with an overall picture of the modern Chinese legal system.
 It will develop a perception of its unique character by tracing its role through major social epochs and the role of law in a socialist market economy.
 It will examine the concept of law as a political function and the implementation of law, not so much through courts, as through administrative fiats and authority, making law essentially a function of politics and administration.
 The unit will illustrate these perceptions through the study of various legal regimes.
 Lecture topics may include: Chinese legal history; Chinese legal system; criminal law and procedure; constitutional law; civil law and procedure; legal profession; environmental law; contract law; property law; company law; intellectual property law; foreign joint ventures; arbitration and mediation; foreign trade law and taxation law.
-The coursework component of the unit is residential and is conducted on the campus of the East China University of Politics & Law in Shanghai, People's Republic of China.
-Lectures will be given in English in Shanghai by professors from the East China University of Politics & Law.
+The coursework component of the unit is residential and is conducted on the campus of the East China University of Politics and Law in Shanghai, People's Republic of China.
+Lectures will be given in English in Shanghai by professors from the East China University of Politics and Law.
 There will also be a visit to a Chinese law firm.

 Our courses that offer this unit of study